franflorido/COVID-19SpainDataVisualization_Advanced/Readme.md

 };
 ````
-# An to sumb up we are going to declare de buttons instance
+- To sumb up we are going to declare de buttons instance

 ```typescript
 document
   .getElementById("Results2020")